morgan-nanez/selected_projects/cs194_proj2/README.md

 </tbody>
 </table>

 For evaluation.
-I picked a sharp image, blurred it using a gaussian filter, then passed this blurred image through the unsharp mask filter to obtaint the originail image.
+I picked a sharp image, blurred it using a gaussian filter, then passed this blurred image through the unsharp mask filter to obtaint the original image.

 <table>
 <col width="33%" />